BenMoshang/almux-cafe-website/src/lib/styles/docs/design-system.md

     // @use 'path/to/global/public/public-spacing' as spacing;
     // @use 'path/to/global/public/public-typography' as typography;
     .my-card {
-      // Apply 'spacing-md' padding on all sides.
-This will be a responsive clamp() value.
+    	// Apply spacing-md padding on all sides.
+This will be a responsive clamp() value.        @include ds.spacing.apply-padding(spacing-md); //
-      @include ds.spacing.apply-padding('spacing-md'); //
     	.my-card__title {
     		// Apply 'heading-3' text style.
 Font size will be a responsive clamp() value.
     		@include ds.typography.apply-text-style('heading-3'); //
-        // Apply 'spacing-sm' margin to the bottom.
-        @include ds.spacing.apply-margin('spacing-sm', bottom); //
+    		// Apply spacing-sm margin to the bottom.        @include ds.spacing.apply-margin(spacing-sm, bottom); // }
-      }
     	.my-card__content {
-        // Apply 'gutter-lg' padding to the block (top and bottom).
-        @include ds.spacing.apply-padding('gutter-lg', block); //
+    		// Apply gutter-lg padding to the block (top and bottom).        @include ds.spacing.apply-padding(gutter-lg, block); //
     		@include ds.typography.apply-text-style('body-text'); //
     	}
     }
     ```
-    **Note:** The actual semantic keys like `'spacing-md'`, `'gutter-lg'`, `'heading-3'`, `'body-text'` are defined in your semantic scale maps (`$_SEMANTIC_SPACING_MAPPINGS`, etc.).
+    **Note:** The actual semantic keys like `spacing-md`, `gutter-lg`, `heading-3`, `body-text` are defined in your semantic scale maps (`$_SEMANTIC_SPACING_MAPPINGS`, etc.).
+Note that these are unquoted identifiers, not strings.

 ## 8\.
 Benefits of this Approach

-  * **Responsive by Default:** Spacing, typography, and grid layouts adapt fluidly to viewport changes.
+- **Responsive by Default:** Spacing, typography, and grid layouts adapt fluidly to viewport changes.
-  * **Clarity:** Clear separation of concerns between raw values, semantic meanings, responsive calculations, and application logic.
+- **Clarity:** Clear separation of concerns between raw values, semantic meanings, responsive calculations, and application logic.
-  * **Maintainability:** Changes to base values, viewport settings, or scaling logic in primitive/global layers propagate system-wide.
+- **Maintainability:** Changes to base values, viewport settings, or scaling logic in primitive/global layers propagate system-wide.
-  * **Consistency:** Ensures consistent application of design tokens and responsive behavior.
+- **Consistency:** Ensures consistent application of design tokens and responsive behavior.
-  * **Scalability:** Easy to add new tokens, semantic meanings, or public APIs.
+- **Scalability:** Easy to add new tokens, semantic meanings, or public APIs.
-  * **Developer Experience:** Provides an intuitive API.
+- **Developer Experience:** Provides an intuitive API.
 Developers request semantic styles, and responsiveness is handled automatically.

 ## 9\.
 Architectural Considerations

-  * **Unified Token Directory:** Consider unifying the top-level directories for tokens (currently `structure/` for spacing and assumed typography, potentially other token types like colors reside elsewhere or would also go here) into a single, shared directory like `core/` or `tokens/`.
+- **Unified Token Directory:** Consider unifying the top-level directories for tokens (currently `structure/` for spacing and assumed typography, potentially other token types like colors reside elsewhere or would also go here) into a single, shared directory like `core/` or `tokens/`.
 This improves architectural consistency as the system grows.
 (Reflects outstanding recommendation from Memory c8718608)

 This documentation should serve as a guide for understanding, using, and extending the SCSS design system.

 ```

 ```